Small Business Loans for Veterans

 What can a VA business loan not be used for?

 VA business loans cannot be used to pay off any existing debts.
 The money acquired is to be used for working capital, supplies and necessities that improve the day-to-day operations of your business.
+You could even use it for bills like insurance on company vehicles depending on the state.

 Can you use a small business loan to buy real estate?